Alioune Diagne: Career

 In April 2024, Diagne represented Senegal at the country's inaugural national pavilion at the Venice Biennale.
 His project, Bokk – Bounds, was presented in collaboration with curator Massamba Mbaye, responding to the Biennale's theme Stranieri Ovunque – Foreigners Everywhere.
 The term Bokk, in Wolof, refers to shared values and family bonds.
 The installation included sixteen paintings forming a 4×12 meter display and a traditional pirogue wrapped in hand-painted Senegalese fabric, symbolizing ruptured human connections and migratory flows.

-In parallel, Diagne exhibited with Daniel Templon Galleryin Paris, Brussels, and New York.
+In parallel, Diagne exhibited with Daniel Templon Gallery in Paris, Brussels, and New York.
 In 2024, he presented Seede ("testimony" in Wolof) in Paris, addressing the human toll of irregular migration across the Mediterranean.
 His work often depicts maritime rescues, a recurring theme.

-His paintings have been acquired by institutions such as the Denver Art Museumand other international collections.
+His paintings have been acquired by institutions such as the Denver Art Museum and other international collections.

 Figuro-abstro style

 Diagne developed the Figuro-Abstro style in 2013, following the death of his grandfather, a Quranic master, from whom he takes his name.
 The style consists of portraits and scenes constructed from small, calligraphic-like signs.
 For Diagne, these signs emerged intuitively and serve as a universal languageexpressing emotions and fragments of memory.
 The viewer is encouraged to observe the work from different angles to gradually discern the subject.

 Some art critics and curators have noted similarities between his work and movements such as Pointillism and Impressionism, although he developed his style before discovering them.
 After his exhibition at the Musée des Beaux-Arts in Rouen, he became more interested in these European influences, which have since shaped aspects of his work.

 His later influences include Cubism and Picasso's works referencing African masks, discovered during museum visits in Europe and in the United States.

 The Figuro-Abstro approach has since inspired other artists.